Manohar Kota of KL is one of the winners of GE Ecomagination Challenge.

 New Delhi, December 09, 2010: GE recently announced the winners of its open Innovation challenge from India in the students? category.
-The winning teams from IIT Kharagpur and K L University, Vijaywada will be awarded price money of 10,000 USD to further develop and implement their technology innovation ideas to build a Smart Grid of the future. ?GE Ecomagination Challenge ?
+The winning teams from IIT Kharagpur and K L Deemed to be University, Vijaywada will be awarded price money of 10,000 USD to further develop and implement their technology innovation ideas to build a Smart Grid of the future. ?GE Ecomagination Challenge ?
 Powering the Grid? was launched in July 2010 to find breakthrough ideas to create a smarter, cleaner, more efficient electric grid, and accelerate the adoption of more efficient grid technologies.

 The winning ideas are a Micro gird to power eco-friendly buildings and homes; and Bio reactor system to reduce the production time and cost of bio-diesel.
 The winners were evaluated by a committee of representatives of GE businesses, the partner firms for the challenge, academics and technologists.